jacobp100/cssta/README.md

 # CSSTA

 Experimental project.
 Basically CSS Modules, but puts the CSS in the files, because that might be useful for some projects.
-Can generate real CSS files for production.
+Can generate real CSS files for production (with really tiny class names).

 Not released on NPM yet.

+Like CSS Modules, it

+* Scopes class names
+* Scopes animation names

+Unline CSS Modules, it

+* Does not allow variables (except for CSS `var(--name)`)
+* Does not include `:global` and `:local`

 Usage,